xavimajoral/frontend-challenge/README.md

 - You **use react** and any other library of your choice that best fits the needs for these requirements
 - You decide  the look and appearance
 - You hand over a component (dependency) diagram
-- You can start whenever you like and send us the result once you are done.You bring the 'projcet' to a production standard (not more, not less).
+- You can start whenever you like and send us the result once you are done.
+You bring the 'project' to a production standard (not more, not less).
 Do not spend more than 6 hours on this exercise.

 *(Optional: users want to be excited; which features, that go beyond the original scope of the challenge, can you imagine?
 If possible, pick 1 or 2 of them and implement it as well)*